10 Best Things to Do in Great Sand Dunes National Park & Preserve

 That said, the High Dune Trail may seem fairly self-explanatory, but all too often, visitors make the adventure much more difficult and cardio-intensive than it needs to be by not following the best route.

-Yes, even in sand dunes, there is one best trail to follow, as the dunes don’t change shape, contrary to what one might think.
+Yes, even in sand dunes, there is one best trail to follow, as the dunes don’t change shape, contrary to what you might think.

 For these reasons, I highly recommend following the most straightforward route that I have outlined in my separate post, unless you’re interested in hiking to both the High and Star Dune.
 If so, only recommend reading my Star Dune article mentioned below, as it contains the same information to hike to the High Dune as the post linked here.